cantscript/SchoolAssembly/README.md

 Installomator must be installed on the target device(s) prior to running. swiftDialog will be installed via Installomator in script logic, if not already installed.

-Use one of the following to deliver Installomator to target device(s) with Jamf School
+Use one of the following to deliver Installomator to target device(s) with Jamf School <br>
-1) By scripting installation before running School Assembly Tool
+1) By scripting installation before running School Assembly Tool                <br>
 2) Deploying via a package and then running School Assembly Tool

-_**App Icons**_

-App icons referenced by a configuration profile need to be on the device prior to running this tool.
-If you deploy Installomator by a package you could create a custom package which includes both Installomator and the required app icons and deploy that you your target device(s)

-**V2.0 does not allow for images references to be from the internet.** \
-*(This is a current limitation of the School Assembly Tool logic in this version.
-I hope to fix this in a future version)*
+_**New for V2.1: App Icons**_ <br>
+App Icons can now be pulled from the internet instead of / as well as local file paths.
+This means, that depending on your setup, there is no longer a dependancy on app icons referenced in a configuration profile to be on the device.

+See **[Wiki](https://github.com/darlow86/JSmacOS-Onboarder/wiki)** for more information

 ---